-Conlan claims sensational first-round knockout win
+Conlan's title target after first-round knockout win

 He beat Miguel Marriaga in August after losing a dramatic world title fight against England's Leigh Wood in March.

-Saturday night's devastating victory over Guerfi moved Conlan a step closer to another world-title shot, which was a major motivation before this bout.
+Saturday night's devastating victory over Guerfi moved Conlan a step closer to another title shot, which was a major motivation before this bout.

-His manager and brother, Jamie Conlan, revealed afterwards that the SSE Arena and Madison Square Garden in New York have both been booked for St Patrick's Day, Friday 17 March, as possible venues for a world title contest.
+His manager and brother, Jamie Conlan, revealed afterwards that the SSE Arena and Madison Square Garden in New York have both been booked for St Patrick's Day, Friday 17 March, as possible venues for another world title contest.

 Conlan was dominant from the first bell, immediately taking control of the bout with his right hand in front of a raucous home crowd in Belfast.

-There were two-and-a-half minutes on the clock when he made his move, wobbling Guerfi before hitting him with a number of follow-up blows that gave the referee no choice but to stop the encounter as the Frenchman stumbled after getting back to his feet.
+There were two-and-a-half minutes on the clock when he made his move, unsettling Guerfi before hitting him with a number of follow-up blows.
+That gave the referee no choice but to stop the encounter as the Frenchman swayed and stumbled after getting back to his feet.

 'I'll fight any world champion'

-A euphoric Conlan was in jubilant mood after the fight, once again repeating his desire for a another world title fight.

-"I feel good.
-I feel like I could go tomorrow again, in fact I could go right now because I didn't really get started and I had a lot more to give," he told ESPN+.
+A euphoric Conlan was in jubilant mood afterwards as he told ESPN+: "I feel good.
+I feel like I could go tomorrow again, in fact I could go right now because I didn't really get started and I had a lot more to give.

+"Every shot I seemed to land I saw that it was hurting him.
+It was just a matter of time, I didn't think it would be done in round number one, but it is a nice early Christmas present to myself.

+"It's my first first-round stoppage so Merry Christmas everybody.
+The support I had was special.
+Fingers crossed there will be a world title fight back here on St Patrick's Day.

 "It is nice when a 10-week camp pays off that quickly.
 I'll fight any world champion.
 We just want to fight for a world title again.

-"We know what happened in my last one [when Wood knocked Conlan out of the ring in the final round], it was a challenge, I was a minute-and-a-half away.
+"We know what happened in my last one [when Leigh Wood knocked Conlan out of the ring in the final round], it was a challenge, I was a minute-and-a-half away.

-"I can't let that sit in my memory forever, I need to get in and rewrite that and face either Leigh [Wood, who he lost to early in 2022] or another world champion as soon as possible."
+"I can't let that sit in my memory forever, I need to get in and rewrite that and face either Leigh [Wood] or another world champion as soon as possible."

-He added: "Every shot I seemed to land I saw that it was hurting him.
-It was just a matter of time, I didn't think it would be done in round number one but it is a nice early Christmas present to myself.

-"It's my first first-round stoppage so Merry Christmas everybody.
-The support I had was special.
-Fingers crossed there will be a world title fight back here on St Patrick's Day."

 In the co-main event of the evening, Belfast's Sean McComb put on a clinical boxing display to outpoint Zsolt Osadan on his way to a comprehensive unanimous decision victory.

-'The Public Nuisance' was crowned the new WBO European super-lightweight champion, with a big 2023 potentially on the cards for the Belfast man.
+'The Public Nuisance' was crowned the new WBO European light-welterweight champion, with a big 2023 now potentially on the cards.

-Lisburn's Kurt Walker had earlier put on a clinical boxing display with a shutout 60-54 points victory over Yader Cardoza, before newly-crowned IBO light-heavyweight champion Padraig McCrory defeated Dmytro Fedas to extend his unbeaten record to 16-0 with a shutout 80-72 points victory.
+Lisburn's Kurt Walker had earlier claimed a shutout 60-54 points victory over Yader Cardoza, before newly-crowned IBO light-heavyweight champion Padraig McCrory defeated Dmytro Fedas to extend his unbeaten record to 16-0 with a shutout 80-72 points win.